Easy Ways You Can Prepare For Pregnancy Now

 Any long-term existing health conditions should have a management plan and be under control before you fall pregnant.

-It’s also a good idea to book an appointment to see your dentist.
+As you prepare for pregnancy, it’s also a good idea to book an appointment to see your dentist.
 Gum disease has been linked to pregnancy complications such as preterm labour, gestational diabetes and preeclampsia.
 If you need any fillings or dental work done, it’s better to have it done before you’re pregnant.

 Your naturopath and other practitioners can support you to improve your overall health and fertility, to prepare for a healthy pregnancy.
 Lou from Nurtured Birth explains that an initial consultation with a naturopath would usually involve gaining a comprehensive understanding of your current health condition, past health concerns and other factors which are important for optimal fertility.